 Another commonly used surrogate method is to utilize charged particles for neu- tron damage in radiation effects on electronics.
 Ion beams can be used as a surrogate for neutrons by comparing the relative displacements per atom caused by the charged particle compared to a neutron [24].
 A major benefit of using ion beams is that the energy can be finely tuned both in energy and deposition location, whereas neutrons are not as easily controlled.
 A disadvantage of using charged particles is that a large portion of the energy deposition as it travels through materials is based on electronic stopping power, while the neutral neutrons have negligible electronic interactions.

 Neutrons have larger mean free paths in materials than larger charged particles of the same energy, so the flux will also be different.
-The Qualification Alternatives to the Sandia Pulsed Reactor (QASPR) program is the most significant venture into the use of surrogate ions to perform neutron effects component level testing as a replace- ment alternative for the SPR [4].
+The Qualification Alternatives to the Sandia Pulsed Reactor (QASPR) program is the most significant venture into the use of surrogate ions to perform neutron effects component-level testing as a replace- ment alternative for the SPR [4].
 QASPR combines operational irradiation facilities with modeling to predict neutron effects on electronic performance.
 While there have been substantial improvements to increasing the verification and validation of simu- lated charged particles to experimental outcomes, the validation for the experimental

 data benchmarked to neutron experimental data is lacking in many cases [25].